 Biscoff caramel ice cream.
 This is great all year round but with the salted caramel and warming spices running through it, mixing with the cosiness of the biscoff spread, this is actually pretty amazing in the autumn and winter, as the seasons are changing.
 I …

 Chocolate pancakes; two magic words for the best start to your day.
 I’m not saying this is an everyday kinda breakfast, but as a treat these are gorgeous.
 Rich and chocolatey and topped with berries, whipped cream, all the major food groups.
+I’ve also had them with whipped cream, raspberries and a super quick chocolate ganache.
+So yummy.
+This is the easiest thing to make; literally melt some chocolate with hot water and you’ve got the quickest ganache ever.

 These are a particular favourite of mine.
 Not only do you get to have chocolate for breakfast but these souffle beautifully when you fry them because you’ve put that little extra effort whisking those eggs nice and fluffy.
 Yes it’s the morning and sometimes we can’t be bothered, but your future self will thank you big time if you put this bit of effort in for a truly satisfying pay out.